 - A professional service can also provide a certificate of destruction.
 One with the AAA certification from the National Association for Information Destruction (NAID) must follow mandated and rigorous regulations, pass annual and random audits, and follow a stringent security protocol.

 Outsourcing a secure document destruction plan to a professional service is not only the easiest and quickest way to implement an effective shred program, it is the most secure, safe, green and economical way to operate.
-Explore the options Job One’s Secure Documents Solutions offers for ultimate business peace of mind by calling at 816.257.0690 or request a quote here today!
+Explore the options Shred One KC, a division of Job One, offers for the ultimate business peace of mind by calling at 816.257.0690 or request a quote here today!